dagyepong/workspace/mkdocs/docs/open-resume.md

 ??? note

     Open Resume can be used to share your resume on the go to recruiters.
-    This makes it some much easy for professionals to save time and effort on creating a new resume for a career change Feel free to change the ports incase 3038 is already mapped to another container.
+    This makes it some much easy for professionals to save time and effort on creating a new resume for a career change.
+    Feel free to change the ports incase 3038 is already mapped to another container.